gsoules/AvantRelationships/README.md

 * A [basic Omeka site] using only the AvantRelationships plugin and the Seasons theme.

 ## Dependencies
-AvantRelationships depends on the following open source libraries which are included in the `views/shared/javascripts` folder.
+AvantRelationships depends on the following open source libraries which are included in either the `views/shared/javascripts` folder or in AvantCommon.
 Click the links below to see copyrights and licenses for each.

 * [Cytoscape.js](http://js.cytoscape.org/) - graph theory / network library for analysis and visualization